FiveOs/Android-Customizer/replit.md

-# Android Kernel Customizer
+# Android Customizer

 ## Overview

-Android Kernel Customizer is a comprehensive web-based tool for building custom Android kernels with NetHunter security features.
-Developed by FiveO (https://github.com/FiveOs), it provides an intuitive interface for kernel compilation on Windows using WSL, supporting 40+ devices and offering advanced security research capabilities.
+Android Customizer is a comprehensive web-based platform for complete Android customization including custom kernels, LineageOS ROM building, TWRP recovery, and APK management.
+Developed by FiveO (https://github.com/FiveOs), it provides an intuitive interface for Android development on Windows using WSL, supporting 100+ devices with advanced customization capabilities.

 ## Project Information